thegetty/bronze-guidelines/content/intro.md

 *Slush molding*

-Slush molding (**fig. 16, videos 7, 3**) may be among the oldest processes used in indirect lost-wax casting, and is still widely used today (**table 3**).
+Slush molding ({% ref 'fig-016' %}, **videos 7, 3**) may be among the oldest processes used in indirect lost-wax casting, and is still widely used today (**table 3**).
 Slush molding consists of pouring liquefied wax into a mold and slushing it around to ensure that the wax builds up relatively evenly.
 Small molds can be filled to the rim.
 The wax will first solidify at points of contact with the mold.
 The remaining molten wax is poured out, and the process repeated until the thickness of wax matches the desired wall thickness of the bronze.
 With larger molds, a fine layer of liquefied wax may be painted onto the surface first, to make sure that all the details are captured, before pouring the liquefied wax into the mold.
 Larger molds may be only partially filled and then agitated and rolled around to ensure that the wax slushes sufficiently to coat the entire inner surface.

 The main advantages of slush molding are its rapidity and simplicity.
 Because the mold is generally manipulated by hand, size is a limiting factor, requiring larger bronzes to be molded in manageable sections.

 *Indirect wax slab process*

-Another indirect process consists of lining the mold with preformed wax slabs of the desired thickness (**fig. 17**).
+Another indirect process consists of lining the mold with preformed wax slabs of the desired thickness ({% ref 'fig-017' %}).
 As far the authors know, there is no standardized nomenclature for this latter process.
 The name we propose, “indirect wax slab process,” refers directly to the slab pottery technique.
-The earliest examples of bronzes for which indirect wax slab (**fig. 18**) may have been used are Egyptian statues dated to the beginning of the first millennium BCE.[^43] The indirect wax slab process appears to have been widely used during Greek and Roman antiquity,[^44] and probably long after as well.[^45] Some modern-day founders also use one form or another of this process (**table 3**).
+The earliest examples of bronzes for which indirect wax slab ({% ref 'fig-018' %}) may have been used are Egyptian statues dated to the beginning of the first millennium BCE.[^43] The indirect wax slab process appears to have been widely used during Greek and Roman antiquity,[^44] and probably long after as well.[^45] Some modern-day founders also use one form or another of this process (**table 3**).

 This process might be used with mold sections of larger bronzes.
-A variant involves building up a wax layer of the desired thickness by pressing small masses of softened wax into the mold (**fig. 19**).[^46] Alternatively, molten wax may be painted into the mold first, to ensure good coverage of finer details, and then built up layer by layer in a variety of ways—painted, backed with wax slabs, or reinforced with softened wax or slush molding.
+A variant involves building up a wax layer of the desired thickness by pressing small masses of softened wax into the mold ({% ref 'fig-009' %}).[^46] Alternatively, molten wax may be painted into the mold first, to ensure good coverage of finer details, and then built up layer by layer in a variety of ways—painted, backed with wax slabs, or reinforced with softened wax or slush molding.
 For all the aforementioned processes other than slush molding, it is necessary for the mold to be open before the application of wax on the internal surface of each of its sections.

-The main advantage of the slab process is the ability to precisely control the thickness and evenness of the sculpture walls (**fig. 20**).
+The main advantage of the slab process is the ability to precisely control the thickness and evenness of the sculpture walls ({% ref 'fig-020' %}).

 *Wax painting*

 The process entails painting liquefied wax into one or more sections of an open mold.
-While it could be used on its own there is little evidence of that; most often it might serve to supplement other indirect processes such as slush molding as a way to ensure good coverage of the mold and to capture fine details (**figs. 21, 22**).
+While it could be used on its own there is little evidence of that; most often it might serve to supplement other indirect processes such as slush molding as a way to ensure good coverage of the mold and to capture fine details ({% ref 'fig-021, fig-022' %}).

 {% figuregroup "3", "fig-016, fig-017, fig-018, fig-019, fig-020, fig-021, fig-022" %}